iluwatar/java-design-patterns/facet/README.md

 In plain words

-> Using the facet pattern, a class represents strictly limited access to another class.
+> Using the facet pattern, a facet class represents strictly limited access to another class.

 C2 Wiki says that the intent is